 The hangxiety symptoms that are most likely to occur include:

 - Feelings of worry, shame, or embarrassment about how you acted the night before

 While many alcoholics experience hangxiety, this one thing does not mean you are an alcoholic.
 Many people become intoxicated once in a while rather than doing this often, but if you are someone that drinks several days a week and has hangxiety just as often, it may be time to seek help.

-Additionally, many alcoholics who have anxiety started drinking as a way to self-medicate and allow themselves to open up in social situations.
+Additionally, many alcoholics who have anxiety started drinking to self-medicate and allow themselves to open up in social situations.
 If you experience hangxiety and use alcohol to self-medicate, knowing that alcohol gives you hangxiety, this is a major red flag that there is a problem.

-Alternatively, there are several other signs that you have an alcohol addiction, including feeling like you need to drink and drinking at inappropriate times and places.
-Not only is hangxiety a concern, but excessive drinking can become expensive and have negative effects on your health, personal relationships, and your job.
+Alternatively, there are several other signs of alcohol addiction, including feeling like you need to drink and drinking at inappropriate times and places.
+Not only is hangxiety a concern, but excessive drinking can become expensive and negatively affect your health, personal relationships, and job.

 You can tell that your body is physically dependent on alcohol if you stop drinking and start to experience withdrawal symptoms a few hours later.
 Some of the common symptoms are:

 - Heightened emotions

 - Body aches

 When you experience hangxiety often because you are regularly drinking, it’s time to do something.
 You can start by speaking to your doctor about it, as they can recommend various treatment methods, including therapy or medication.
 However, if you don’t feel comfortable speaking with your primary care provider about this, there are plenty of other options for you and resources for getting sober.